ncschroeder/LeetCode-Problems/Add_Strings.md

     if (add1) {
         /*
-        Set remainingDigits to the string representation of the number formed by adding 1 to the number currently in remainingDigits.
+        Set remainingDigits to the string representation of the number formed by incrementing the number currently in remainingDigits.

         1st, find the index of the last digit that isn't a 9.
 This is a digit that needs to be incremented.
-If remainingDigits only contains 9s then set remainingDigits to a string that is 1 digit longer than it currently is and has 1 as its 1st digit and
-        0s for the rest.
-Otherwise, make remainingDigits have the same digits it currently has before incrementIndex followed by the digit at incrementIndex incremented followed by 0s.
+If remainingDigits only contains 9's then set remainingDigits to a string that's 1 digit longer than it currently is and has 1 as its 1st digit and 0's for the rest.
+Otherwise, make remainingDigits have the same digits it currently has before incrementIndex followed by the digit at incrementIndex incremented followed by 0's.
         */

         val incrementIndex: Int = remainingDigits.indexOfLast { it != '9' }